 The Singers Tale.
-The Shout.
-The Proms.
+Open.
+The Proms at The Albery Hall with The Shout.
+Proms.
 Live.
-Open.
 A 5 minute listen.

-In the introduction for BBC 3, I am introduced as Michael Henry with Manickam Yogeswaran.
-I am sure it was me at the time?
+In the introduction for BBC 3’s live recording, I am introduced as Michael Henry with Manickam Yogeswaran.
+I am sure it was me at the time.
 My body, my voice.
-Yoga was resplendent standing in front of the magnificent Albert Hall Organ wearing a golden suit.
+Yoga was resplendent, standing before the magnificent Albert Hall Organ, wearing a golden suit.
 I was up at the back in the gods, behind the stalls.
 Hidden.
-This often happens.
-I wonder why?
-I am listed in the Program and mentioned in reviews, but on the night?
+I am listed in the Program in The Hall, and mentioned as me, myself, and I in the reviews, but on the night?
 Live and on BBC3?
 No.

 Then I made my way down the stairs to join The Shout with Yoga in front of the Organ and the Audience.
-They got my name right in the programme.
 It was eerie standing in the dark waiting for my cue.
 Far away and in isolation.
-Once I took in the first breath I was in a place looking out over the vast arena down stairs to the light where Manickam was singing.
-In a sphere of vocal exploration. cg
+Once I took in the first breath to sing, as I looked out over the vast arena.
+A duet with Manickam in a sphere of vocal exploration. cg

 Voices of approval for THE SHOUT AT THE PROMS

-Setting a new, ecologically correct text by Caryl Churchill reminding us how our over-consumption of the earth’s resources is landing us in big trouble, Gough’s work is scored for large chorus and full orchestra – forces he handles with immense flair and panache.
-As with the orchestra, the main body of singers changed between the two performances – youth choirs from all over the UK sang the first; the BBC Symphony Chorus and Huddersfield Choral Society the second.
-But, in both renditions, a lot of the punch of this explosive piece came from Gough’s own diversely constituted choir, the Shout – whose members come from backgrounds taking in gospel, jazz and blues, as well as contemporary classical, opera and early music – and from more informally assembled participants operating under the name of the Rabble.
+Setting a new, ecologically correct text by Caryl Churchill, which reminds us of the consequences of our over-consumption of the earth’s resources, Gough’s work is scored for large chorus and full orchestra forces, which he handles with immense flair and panache.
+As with the orchestra, the main body of singers changed between the two performances: youth choirs from all over the UK sang the first, while the BBC Symphony Chorus and Huddersfield Choral Society sang the second.
+But, in both renditions, a lot of the punch of this explosive piece came from Gough’s own diversely constituted choir, the Shout, whose members come from backgrounds taking in gospel, jazz and blues, as well as contemporary classical, opera and early music, and from more informally assembled participants operating under the name of the Rabble.

 THE PROMS ALBERT HALL LONDON

-“I started the choir The Shout in 1998 with Richard Chew, singer and composer.
-The singers are a wonderfully heterogeneous bunch, coming from diverse backgrounds – jazz, blues, gospel, contemporary classical, opera, rock ‘n’ roll, Indian classical… In principle it’s a mad idea.
+“I started the choir, The Shout, in 1998 with Richard Chew, singer and composer.
+The singers are a wonderfully diverse bunch, coming from a range of backgrounds, including jazz, blues, gospel, contemporary classical, opera, rock ‘n’ roll, and Indian classical.
+In principle it’s a mad idea.
 The usual Holy Grail of a choir – a blend of voices – is unattainable.
 But there are serious compensations.

-Since its first ever project, an outdoor site-specific piece The Shouting Fence, about the Palestinians, The Shout has habitually worked with amateur singers….
-I’m intrigued by what these people do in their day jobs, I’m intrigued by their reasons for giving up their precious spare time to rehearse in bleak church halls and schoolrooms, and I’m intrigued by the possibility that a group of untrained singers can make a sublime noise…
+Since its first-ever project, an outdoor site-specific piece titled The Shouting Fence, about the Palestinians, The Shout has habitually worked with amateur singers, I’m intrigued by what these people do in their day jobs, I’m intrigued by their reasons for giving up their precious spare time to rehearse in bleak church halls and schoolrooms, and I’m intrigued by the possibility that a group of untrained singers can make a sublime noise…

 Amo, amas, amat… amateur.
 It doesn’t mean you’re no good, it means you do it for love.
 The new piece we’ll be making for the Proms takes its inspiration from a mysterious, haunting, repetitive medieval poem, ‘There was a man of double deed’, which lists a catastrophic chain of consequences, ending eventually in death, that result from an apparently innocent action – ‘sowed his garden full of seed’.
 With a new text by playwright Caryl Churchill, this form is applied to a contemporary issue of fierce importance – climate change – and becomes a kind of choral dance of death, playful but terrifying.”